nikhilbsardar/Nikhil-B-Sardar.github.io/_pages/about.md

 **REFERENCES**

 * Dr. Maheswarapu Sydulu\
-Former Dean (Administration, R and C, Faculty Welfare) Professor (Retired) Department of Electrical Engineering,\
+Former Dean (Administration, R and C, Faculty Welfare)\
+Professor (Retired), Department of Electrical Engineering,\
 National Institute of Technology, Warangal msydulu@nitw.ac.in\
 +91 9440579995

 * Dr. Dagadu S. More
-Head of The Department, Associate Professor Department of Electrical Engineering Walchand College of Engineering, Sangli dagadu.more@walchandsangli.ac.in
+Head of The Department, Associate Professor Department of Electrical Engineering\
+Walchand College of Engineering, Sangli\
+dagadu.more@walchandsangli.ac.in\
 +91 9892261135